rayalan/binary-adages/content/pages/profile-target-position.md

 [TOC]

-My goal is to be at places where I'll invest tens of thousands of hours.
+My goal is to work for organizations where I'll invest tens of thousands of hours.
 What kind of place do I want to put that kind of effort into?

 Every company is different: engineering cultures differ wildly, job descriptions are often a bit vague or out of date, and even jobs with identical titles and descriptions can be almost unrecognizably different.
 Beyond the basics (like competent, friendly coworkers), here's what I'm looking for in an ideal position[^position].